edgedb/edgedb/docs/intro/fastapi_gelai_searchbot.rst

 Now's a good time to introduce Gel.

-In case you need installation instructions, take a look at :ref:`Quickstart UI
+In case you need installation instructions, take a look at the :ref:`Quickstart
 <ref_quickstart>`.
 Once Gel CLI is present in your system, initialize the
 project like this: